 As social disparities become increasingly prominent worldwide, multinational companies should increase transparency around how value is shared and distributed among all of the organisation's stakeholders.
-We believe that each stakeholder should be compensated fairly, no matter whether they are an employee, an executive, a shareholder, or even a public authority (through the payment of taxes).
+We believe that each stakeholder should be compensated fairly, no matter whether they are an, an executive, a shareholder, or even a public authority (through the payment of taxes).
 Company policies should also focus on long-term operational, social, and environmental performance.

-Actions expected: - Disclose policy around shared value creation - Disclose breakdown of value creation among stakeholders - Provide country-by-country reporting on tax payments
+- Disclose policy around shared value creation. - Disclose breakdown of value creation among stakeholders, improving transparency around employee remuneration and payroll. - Provide country-by-country reporting on tax payments.